cran/santoku/README.md

     `chop(x, breaks = c(1, 2, 2, 3))` will create a separate factor
     level for values exactly equal to 2.

--   Flexible labelling, including easy ways to label intervals by numerals or letters.

--   Convenience functions for creating quantile intervals, evenly-spaced intervals or equal-sized groups.
+-   `chop()` can handle many kinds of data, including numbers, dates and times.

+-   `chop_*` functions create intervals in many ways, using quantiles of the data, standard deviations, fixed-width intervals, equal-sized groups, or pretty intervals for use in graphs.

+-   `lbl_*` functions make it easy to label intervals: use interval notation like `[1, 2)`, dash notation like `1-2`, or arbitrary styles using `glue::glue()`.

--   Convenience functions for quickly tabulating chopped data.
+-   `tab_*` functions quickly chop data, then tabulate it.

 These advantages make santoku especially useful for exploratory analysis, where you may not know the range of your data in advance.